Lambros Konstantaras

-Lambros Konstantaras (13 March 1913 - 28 June 1985) was a Greek film actor.
+Lambros Konstantaras (Λάμπρος Κωνσταντάρας; 13 March 1913 – 28 June 1985) was a Greek actor and screenwriter of cinema, theatre, and television.
 He appeared in 80 films between 1940 and 1981 and is considered as one of the best Greek comedian actors of all time.

 Biography

-He was born in 1913, in Kolonaki, Athens.
+He was born on 13 March 1913, in Kolonaki, Athens.
 He studied acting in Paris and graduated in 1933, making his theatre debut in France in 1937.
 The following year, he returned to Greece and worked in theatre.
 After working in several theatre groups he formed his own with Jenny Karezi, Maro Kontou and Nikos Rizos, often working together with such actresses as Ellie Lambeti, Aliki Vougiouklaki and others.
 However, Konstantaras was far better known as a film actor, playing leading roles in more than 80 movies.
 In cinema, he debuted in 1939 with the film The Parting Song, the first Greek sound film.
 In his youth, many of his roles were of a serious nature but later on in life he played almost exclusively comic roles usually as an executive or the father of the bride, etc. He cooperated with Alekos Sakellarios in many hits of decade 1950 and 1960 such as Alice in the Navy and Yparhei kai Filotimo.
 In 1969, he won the best leading actor award in Thessaloniki Festival of Greek Cinema, for the film O Blofatzis, directed by Vasilis Georgiadis.
-Lambros Konstantaras died on June 28, 1985, and is buried in the First Cemetery of Athens.
+Konstantaras died on 28 June 1985, at age 72, and is buried in the First Cemetery of Athens.